Stakeholder Engagement: Our Approach and System

 Stakeholder Dialogue

-We conduct stakeholder dialogue led by the Executive Officer of Sustainability.
-Through the dialogue, we incorporate the opinions and requests of stakeholders in our corporate management to build schemes for making further improvements.
+We conduct stakeholder dialogues led by the Executive Officer of Sustainability.
+Through these dialogues, we incorporate the opinions and requests of stakeholders into our corporate management to build schemes for further improvements.

 Results of Stakeholder Engagement